 About The Hosts

-John Bailer is one of the founding panelists on Stats+Stories.
-He is also university distinguished professor and chair in the Department of Statistics at Miami University in Oxford, Ohio.
+John Bailer is “the stats guy” and co-creator of Stats+Stories.
+He is also University Distinguished Professor and chair of the Department of Statistics at Miami University in Oxford, Ohio.

 He is currently President-elect of the International Statistical Institute and previously served on the previously on the ASA Board of Directors.